nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the `execute()` operation works when the user wants to see the progress of all tasks:<br/>
 <img src="https://raw.githubusercontent.com/AY2021S1-CS2113T-T12-2/tp/master/images/PrintProgressCommand_SD.png" alt="" width="500"/><br/>

-Note: It uses `calculateNumTotal()` and `calculateNumFinshed()` to calculate the numbers of only tasks and finished tasks in the list, not including events.
-Then it uses these numbers to calculate the progress.

 ### Print suggestions feature
 This feature is facilitated by `PrintSuggestionCommand`.